NovatecConsulting/camunda-voice-control/README.md

 one pizza chef.
 And of course there is no computer with a display that the chef can use.
 So we place an Amazon Alexa in his kitchen!

-## Why use Camunda?

-## Why use Alexa?

-### What is the purpose of the skill?

-> The purpose is the guiding principle that your dialogs should align to that trains the AI.
-For example, the cake skill lets you order custom cakes delivered to your door from the comfort of home.

-- Interact with a user task (baking pizza)
-- Provide information to the user about 'what to do now'

-### What are the user's goals?

-> What do they get out of this experience?
-Goals help you identify your core dialogs.
-For example, users can order a pizza pie with preset options or customize a pie to their liking.

-- You can tell the system the state of your user task via voice
-- Process participants get updates of this former manual process -> Better User Experience

 ## Contribution

 ### Requirements